 Please submit the following to apply to the Lamont School of Music Certificate Programs at the University of Denver:

 Online Applications for the Lamont School of Music Certificate Programs at the University of Denver must be submitted online.
-All online materials must be submitted, and all supplemental materials must be postmarked, by February 23, 2013.
+Admission decisions are rolling; however, scholarship priority will be given to those who apply before January 15th.
 To apply online, visit: https://du-grad.edu.185r.net/application.
 A $65 non-refundable application fee is required for an application to be processed.

 2. Transcripts / Course and Degree Prerequisites and Requirements

 One (1) official transcript from the institution of your highest degree earned.
 An undergraduate degree is necessary.
 All U.S. transcripts must be official and received in the Office of Graduate Studies in a sealed envelope.
 University of Denver students and alumni do not need to provide DU transcripts as these will be requested by the Office of Graduate Studies.
 Transcripts issued in a language other than English must be accompanied by a certified English translation.
 Students who have earned a degree outside the U.S. must also submit proof of graduation, typically through a degree certificate or diploma.
 If you have been educated outside the U.S., we encourage you to contact the Office of Graduate Studies for assistance regarding transcript-related materials.
 DU's in-house foreign credential evaluation may take up to four weeks.
 This evaluation must be complete by the program's stated deadline.
 Applicants with education credentials from outside of the U.S. are encouraged to apply early.